DayuanTan/CMSC684wsn/README.md

 # CMSC684wsn

+*The environment I used is a **Fedora Virtual Machine** which has a TinyOS in it.
+(BTW, I changed to an Ubuntu VM which has a TinyOS on it since this Fedora has some JAVA env problems. )*

+*If you want to get a copy of that VMs form me, plz leave a message by creating an issue.*

 ## HW3

 HW3 is an example.
 There are 27 nodes in the WSN, transmitting and receiving messages.
 A topology is implemented.
 It uses TOSSIM to do the simulations.